Against the Sun: Production

 Principal photography on Against the Sun started in 2014 with location work at El Rosario, Sinaloa, Mexico.
 The cast underwent a strict diet of 500 calories daily to show the emaciated state of the survivors.
-As they lost weight, the actors more accurately depicted the stages of starving that took place over 34 days stranded on the ocean.
+As they lost weight, the actors more accurately depicted the stages of starvation that took place over 34 days stranded on the ocean.

 Release

 Against the Sun had a premiere at the National World War II Museum in New Orleans, Louisiana on November 23, 2014.
 The film was released to video on demand on January 23, 2015.
 Against the Sun also played at the Arena Theater in Los Angeles.

 Reception

 Against the Sun received mixed reviews from critics.
 Review aggregation website Rotten Tomatoes gives the film a score of 67% based on 9 reviews, with an average rating of 6.4/10.
-On Metacritic, the film had score of 43 out of 100, based on 5 reviews.
+On Metacritic, the film had a score of 43 out of 100, based on 5 reviews.

 The Los Angeles Times said Against the Sun was admirable but compared it unfavorably to Angelina Jolie's film Unbroken (2014) which had been released a month before.